microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 * [Azure Monitor OpenTelemetry exporters][azure_monitor_opentelemetry_exporters]

+as well as a subset of OpenTelemetry [instrumentations][ot_instrumentations] that are officially supported as listed below.

 ## Officially supported instrumentations

 OpenTelemetry instrumentations allow automatic collection of requests sent from underlying instrumented libraries.
 The following is a list of OpenTelemetry instrumentations that come bundled in with the Azure monitor distro.
 If you would like to add support for another OpenTelemetry instrumentation, please submit a feature [request][distro_feature_request].
 In the meantime, you can use the OpenTelemetry instrumentation manually via it's own APIs (i.e. `instrument()`) in your code.
 See [this][samples_manual] for an example.